Within There is but One Abode

 The set of paintings made by Gonzalo Beccar Varela redevelops the historical relationship that painting has always maintained with the gaze as an experience of distance.
 Countering this tradition, each of the pieces aims more to reach out to the viewer’s body than to simply be a surface to be viewed, although it retains that dimension.
 It also presents a relationship with the senses very different from the conventional experience offered by painting.
 By including sound and touch as dimensions that establish new rituals around the artwork, the paintings offer the opportunity to glimpse the artist’s body as the real and symbolic territory where the works were made.
 A prayer, ring, whisper or the squinted gaze make it possible to see the paintings as an object more for devotion than contemplation.

-Between 2001 and 2009, Gonzalo Beccar Varela studied Architecture at the Faculty of Architecture, Design and Urbanism within the Universidad de Buenos Aires and Fine Arts at the Universidad Nacional de las Artes.
+Gonzalo Beccar Varela (Buenos Aires, 1983) between 2001 and 2009, studied Architecture at the Faculty of Architecture, Design and Urbanism within the Universidad de Buenos Aires and Fine Arts at the Universidad Nacional de las Artes.
 In 2007, he participated in workshops at The Art Student League, New York, and was a student at the Guillermo Roux Foundation between 2003 and 2006.
 In 2014, he attended the workshops led by Karina Peisajovich and Matías Duville, at the Universidad Torcuato Di Tella.
 Also in 2014, he attended the crits ‘Cazadores de arte’ [‘Art Hunters’], run by Alejandra Roux, Fabiana Barreda and Sergio Bazán, and between 2015 and 2016, ‘Cosmos’, a workshop run by Daniel Joglar and Bruno Gruppalli.
 In 2017, he won a scholarship for the Yungas Project, Tigre edition, directed by Raúl Flores and, in 2020, he participated in the workshop ‘El texto de la obra’ [‘The Text of the Work’], directed by Silvia Gurfein.
 In 2018, he had his first solo show, Es otra cosa [It’s Something Else], at the Acéfala Gallery in Buenos Aires.
 He has been general coordinator of the María Casado Home Gallery since 2015.

 Lucrecia Lionti at the exhibition Within There Is But One Abode